haugene/docker-transmission-openvpn/docs/faq.md

 ## How do I verify that my traffic is using VPN

-There are many ways of doing this, and I welcome you to add to this list if you have any suggestsions.
+There are many ways of doing this, and I welcome you to add to this list if you have any suggestions.

-You can exec into the container and throug the shell use `curl` to ask for your public IP.
+You can exec into the container and through the shell use `curl` to ask for your public IP.
 There are multiple endpoints for this but here are a few suggestions:

 * `curl http://ipinfo.io/ip`